snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 We would use a different recovery scenario for each of them, so three in total:

-- a first recovery scenario consisting of:
+- A first recovery scenario consisting of:
   - an error filter checking for missing schema errors
   - a mutate function which does nothing (assuming the schema has been added since the bad rows occurred)
-- a second recovery scenario consisting of:
+- A second recovery scenario consisting of:
   - an error filter checking for payloads not conforming to their schema errors
   - a mutate function which makes the payloads fit their schema
-- a third recovery scenario consisting of:
+- A third recovery scenario consisting of:
   - an error filter checking for a particular enrichment failing errors
   - a mutate function which does nothing (assuming the enrichment was misconfigured and we just want to rerun it)